Here are a few tips from SSE's gardening crew on how to grow potatoes for a healthy and bountiful harvest.

-At Heritage Farm we are able to store potatoes well into the spring in our underground root cellar.
+At Seed Savers Exchange. we are able to store potatoes well into the spring in our underground root cellar.
 Try to find a storage area that is well ventilated, dark, and cool.
 The ideal temperature is between 35 and 40 degrees F. Keep in mind that some varieties are better keepers than others.
 Varieties like Red Gold and Rose Gold are best used in the fall, and others like Carola and Russets are exceptional keepers.

 Saving Seed Stock